Population Ethics

 Most people would prefer world A over an empty world B. But the simple procreative asymmetry would seem, perversely, to favor the empty world B since it counts the many good lives in world A for nothing while the few bad lives dominate the decision.
 On this view, there are no worthwhile trade-offs between good and bad lives.
 It would be better, supposedly, to have no lives at all.

-To help address these problems, we may consider a more complex person-affecting view—one analogous to the critical range theory, discussed above, but with infinite value blur, yielding the result that all (positive) lives are “meh”.52 On such a view, it’s better to create a flourishing life than a mediocre one (so A1 is indeed better than A2, at least if they contain the exact same number of people), but either choice is merely on a par with creating neither.
+To help address these problems, we may consider a more complex person-affecting view—one analogous to the critical range theory, discussed above, but with infinite value blur, yielding the result that all (positive) lives are “meh”.52 On such a view, it’s better to create a flourishing life than a mediocre one (so A1 is indeed better than A2, at least if they contain the exact same number of people).
+However, either choice is merely on a par with creating neither.

 But this brings us to a deeper problem with the procreative asymmetry, which is that it has trouble accounting for the idea that we should be positively glad that the world (with all its worthwhile lives) exists.53 Granted, the immense incomparability introduced by all the putatively “meh” lives in A at least blocks the perverse conclusion that we must outright prefer the empty world B. Even so, holding the two worlds to be incomparable or “on a par” also seems wrong.